onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 ### 9.2 Next measurable step toward higher E levels

-To move Q004 further up the E ladder, at least one of the following should be implemented and published:
+To move Q004 further up the E ladder, at least one of the following should be implemented and published.

 1. A concrete prototype pipeline that: